-Prerequisite: Keyboarding speed of 30 wpm with 4 errors or less on a 3 minute timed writing
+Prerequisite: Keyboarding speed of 30 wpm with 4 errors or less on a 3 minute timed writing Non-transferable to UC or CSU

-Course Advisory: BSOT 120 with a minimum grade of C
+Course Advisory: BSOT 120 with a minimum grade of C Hours: 16-18 lecture

 Provides advanced keyboarding techniques that build on intermediate touch-typing techniques including alphanumeric, and symbol keyboarding as well as 10-Key numeric keypad.
 Skill-building includes document production with advanced formatting using MS Word, and individualized remedial drills.
 Successful completion of this class results in a minimum net keyboarding speed of 45 words per minute on a five-minute timed writing.